 Branding in China is one of the most important things.
 Chinese consumers buy the name of a brand.
 They want to buy premium, reputable brands.

 You need to build a strong image of your brand.
 Branding is a way to be popular in China.
-Make people dream, make beautiful story around your brand name.
-It’s the key of success in China.
+Make people dream, make beautiful stories around your brand name.
+It’s the key to success in China.

-One of the best ways to sell your products is selling on some popular e-commerce platforms in China, because Chinese people love to check their demands on e-commerce platforms than real stores, such as Tmall.
+One of the best ways to sell your products is to sell on some popular e-commerce platforms in China, because Chinese people love to check their demands on e-commerce platforms than real stores, such as Tmall.

 Tmall is the most reputable cross border e-commerce platform in China.
-Chinese people trust Tmall because this platform galunteer to sell consumers only with quality and authentic goods.
+Chinese people trust Tmall because this platform guarantees to sell consumers only with quality and authentic goods.

 A Tmall.com storefront is essential to the China retail strategy of leading global businesses.
-It’s the most effective way for China market penetration.
-But Tmall only accepted brands who have already a significant presence and realized high sales in China.
+It’s the most effective way for China’s market penetration.
+But Tmall only accepted brands that have already a significant presence and realized high sales in China.
 That’s why a lot of companies are rejected by the platform which wants to keep a high standard.

 There are two ways to join Tmall’s platform: If you are a company with China in-country business operations, you can apply to Tmall. com; If you are a company with overseas licenses, you are eligible to Tmall Global.

-In addition, selling on another cross-border ecommerce platforms is also favorable and lucrative, such as Haitao or Xiaohongshu.
+In addition, selling on other cross-border e-commerce platforms is also favorable and lucrative, such as Haitao or Xiaohongshu.

 Work on Your Ranking on SEO with Chinese Website

-75% of the researches in China are on Baidu.
+75% of online researches in China are done on Baidu.
 You need to have a good ranking on Baidu to be visible.
-Chinese consumers will only buy brands which have a good ranking on Baidu.
+Chinese consumers will only buy brands that have a good ranking on Baidu.
 To develop your visibility on Baidu, you can use different marketing solutions as Pay Per Click (PPC) or Search Engine Marketing (SEM).

-Social Media will Increase the Visibility of Your Business
+Social Media will Increase the Visibility of Your Sportwear Business

 Chinese users are very actives on social media platforms.
-They are used to comment, share their purchase, and give purchasing advices.
-The two most used social media platforms in China are Wechat and Weibo.
+They are used to comment, share their purchase, and give purchasing advice.
+The two most used social media platforms in China are WeChat and Weibo.

 Weibo can be associated with online shopping and 85% of consumers frequently use social media to share their online shopping experiences and 55% have participated in a discussion about a foreign brand.